Taj0327/Stor674_enron_investigation/scripts/README.md

 This folder contains all the R scripts needed in our analysis.
+For those people who want to run the code in their local environment, please run `prepare_lib.R` first to install all required packages.

 ## Data Cleaning and Processing